Z-Rna/github-repo-api/README.md

 * add more unit tests,
 * add continuous integration with GitHub repository ,
 * add showing more information about repository,
-* add saving encrypted GitHub API and decrypted while user wants use it
+* add saving encrypted GitHub API token and decrypted while user wants use it